grannycart/by-sound-alone_source/draft4_builtprose-subworld_story1.md

 "Fuck if I know.
 Hang on, I have a manual around here somewhere."
 Shakes pulled open a small steel door of a cabinet mounted on the wall and handed Hemi a manual covered with black finger prints and gray-stained pages.
 While Hemi flipped through it and jotted in his little notebook, Shakes took a comb from his pocket and dipped it in a bucket half-filled with oil dripping from the diesel engine and ran it through his hair, then teased it back up to a spiky randomness with the tips of his fingers.
 He wiped his fingers on his shirt.

-Hemi looked at him through the small frames of his glasses, but didn't say anything.
+Hemi looked at him through the small frames of his glasses.
+"Can I borrow this manual?

-"Alright, I need to go back to the _Prospect_ and sit down with my numbers.
-And I want to look at the charts with you so you can show me where this depot is.
-Can I borrow this manual?
 And do you have one for the diesel too?"

 "Ya here."
 Said Shakes, handing Hemi an even fatter manual that was stained far more heavily, and had a couple of thick black lines along the ends of the pages of the sections most heavily used.

+"Alright, I need to and sit down with my numbers and do some figuring.
+I also want to look at the charts with you so you can show me where this depot is.
+I think its time to go back across to the _Prospect_.

-They climbed out of the _Gnat_ hopped back across to the _Prospect_, up and into the sail and down the navigation station.
+After making the jump back to the bigger boat, Shakes and Hemi settled down over the _Prospect's_ navigation charts.
 "OK, where's this depot Shakes?"

 Shakes pulled down the magnifier and scanned across the chart.
 "Wait, where are we now?"
 Hemi pointed to the obvious small x at the end of a string of grease pencil dashes.
 "Let's see.."
 Shakes tapped his wavering finger against the glass covering the chart, and rotated the magnified around in slow circles.
 "Ah, here!"
 Shakes said pointing to a small island marked on the map and labeled only "deserted."

 "That's your major trade center?"
 Asked Hemi.
 "A deserted island?"

-"Well, 'major' might be a bit descriptive."
+"Well, 'major' might be a bit fuckin' descriptive."
 Said Shakes.
 "But look."
 He took the grease pencil and drew a lightweight but long line across the ocean.
-"The Territorial Authority boundary is about here.
+"The Territorial Authority boundary is roughly about here.
 With total assholes on this side, and sort-of assholes on the other.
-So you can see how it makes sense to put a depot there to help facilitate trade in, out, and through assolevania here.
+So you can see how it makes sense to put a depot on that deserted island just across the line to help facilitate trade in, out, and through assolevania over here.

 "That's true."
 Said Hemi, taking a pair of calipers and measuring the distance from their current position to the deserted island.
 "I hope you're right about there being a depot there.
 There's no way we'll make it any further than that."

 "It'll be there!"

-"By the smell of it, there's probably some food ready by now."
+Hemi sniffed.
+"Smells like there's probably some food ready.
+Want to eat?"
 Said Hemi.

 "Shit yeah.
 I'm starved!"

 ### A meal aboard the Prospect

 Hemi and Shakes came into the galley of the _Prospect_ with Captain Percy and Bastian already there, crammed into the tight seating around the table.
-Gregory was working a giant cast iron pan at the stove, that was so heavy with frying rice that he struggled to shake it with one hand, a gesture he felt was necessary to keep the rice moving and frying evenly.
+Gregory was working a giant cast iron pan at the stove that was so heavy with frying rice that he struggled to shake it with one hand --- a gesture he felt was necessary to keep the rice moving and frying evenly.

 Gregory looked up when Hemi and Shakes came in.
 Hemi introduced Shakes.

 "Fuck yeah," said Shakes eyeing the pile of frying rice.
 "I ain't eaten nothing but cold canned pasta for a week."

 "None of your canned garbage food here, Shakes."
-Said Gregory, grinding the pan back and forth across the blazing red element of the electric range.
+Said Gregory, grinding the pan back and forth across the range.
 "This is real submariner's food.
 Everything good that can't go bad.
 Rice, eggs, cabbage..."

 "Are you putting that foul slimy-gray pickled cabbage in the rice Gregory?"
 Asked Bastian.
-"You'll kill a submariner if submariner's food is that real."
+"You'll be killing submariners if submariner's food is that real."

 Gregory huffed.
 "My ol' pap worked a galley in a submarine in the wars.
 He used to say 'if you can heat it, you can eat it.'
 And this shit's gonna be plenty hot."
 Gregory dumped in an entire container of the questionable pickled cabbage, and stirred it around as the sound of frying drowned out any conversation.
-He only stirred it for a few minutes.
+He only stirred it for a few minutes mote.

 "Shakes, for helping us out, you're up first."
 Gregory cracked an egg onto an already heating smaller frying pan next to the giant one full of rice.
-As it sizzled on the slick black surface, Gregory dumped huge piles into a big bowl and handed it to Gregory.
+As it sizzled on the slick black surface, Gregory dumped huge piles of rice into a big bowl and handed it to Shakes.
 The rice was browned by the black salty sauces Gregory had poured into it, and steaming bits of cabbage slithered through it.
 It was flecked with red and black pepper, and in a few places crusty black and somewhat burnt.
-Shakes was about to dig a fork in when Gregory slipped the fried egg on top with a spatula, it's white stained an oily, slightly gray color, and the glowing orange yolk a wiggling skin with hot liquid still inside.
+Shakes was about to dig a fork in when Gregory slipped the fried egg on top with a spatula.
+Its white was stained an oily, slightly gray color, and the glowing orange yolk a wiggling skin with hot liquid about to burst from the inside.

 Shakes grinned before plunging the tines of his fork into the yolk and letting it run into his rice.
-He then started working his way into his bowl with uninterrupted motion of his fork from the bowl to his mouth.
+He then started working his way into his bowl with an uninterrupted shoveling motion of his fork from the bowl to his mouth.

 Gregory served up the rest of the crew the same way.
-Captain Percy asked him to run up to the control room and get on the PA and tell Chips and Owen to come up for some grub.
+Captain Percy asked him to run up to the control room and get on the PA and tell Owen to come up for some grub.

 Hemi sat at the end of the table with Shakes electric motor manual open in front of him, eating his rice with one hand while scribbling down notes in the other.

-[//]: # (Around here: have Percy patch up with Chips, enough to get her working on patching the hull again at least.)

-Their hunger got the better of any conversation for a few minutes as they shoveled mounds of rice, egg, and cabbage.
-Gregory returned and served himself, and then got up a few minutes later to fry two more eggs for Chips and Owen when they arrived, and few minutes later had to get up to make Shakes another egg.
-All told, every one of them had at least two servings and Chips and Shakes each ate three servings apiece.
+Their hunger got the better of any conversation for a few minutes as they moved mounds of rice, egg, and cabbage.
+Gregory served himself and sat down, and got back up a few minutes later to fry another egg for Owen when he arrived.
+A few minutes later had to get up to make Shakes another egg.
+All told, every one of them had at least two servings and Owen and Shakes each ate three servings apiece.
 Gregory never got to sit for more than a minute, and when no more eggs were being demanded, he got up again to put coffee on.

+Between forkfuls of rice, Percy tried to get an assessment of the situation on her boat.
+"Owen, have you been down in the cargo hold?"
+Owen nodded, his crop fully loaded.
+"How's the patch looking?"

+Owen swallowed, and then swallowed again.
+"I'm hardly an expert on welding or repairs, but I'd say it looks pretty bad.
+The patches are an ugly mess, and I'm pretty sure the water level is rising again, though slowly."

+"Can you work on it?
+Can you clean up those welds, get the leaking stopped?"
+Percy asked.

+"I can try.
+But you know it's delicate work that I'm just starting to figure out.
+There's a chance I could just make it worse --- burn a hole right through the hull.
+If you ask me, I think you need Chips to keep working on it."

+Hemi looked at his food instead of the manual.
+Percy ground her fork against her tin plate.
+"I didn't ask your fucking opinion ya little shit.
+I asked if you can fix it."

+"Yeah, Percy.
+No sweat."
+Owen poked at his food a little less hungrily.

+"Finish your food and get your skinny ass back down there."

+"Percy," Hemi said, not looking up from his food.
+"I really think you need to do what you can to get Chips back down there and welding."

+She pounded the table, and looked up, breathing through her nostrils.
+"Fuck."

 ### A plan

-Chips and Owen took their coffees to go, and headed back down to try and keep reinforcing Chips' patch.
-When the rest of them finally all had a cup of coffee in front of them, and the empty bowls pushed into the middle of the table, Hemi put his pencil down.
+Owen took his coffee to go, and headed back down to try and keep reinforcing Chips' patch.
+When the rest of them finally all had a cup of coffee in front of them, and the empty bowls pushed into the middle of the table, Percy brought them to order.
+"Next agenda item: assuming we don't sink, how to get this boat moving again?"

+Hemi put his pencil down.
 "Maybe some of you are familiar with the Angler fish?"
 Hemi asked.
 "In some species the female is enormous compared to the male, maybe like a hundred times bigger.
 The females are complex, highly evolved organisms, with sophisticated traps for catching and devouring other fish.
 The males are nothing but tiny sperm repositories.
-They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming a sperm organ for her."
+They swim around until they find a female, attach themselves to the female's underside, and then fuse with her body, essentially becoming nothing but a sperm organ for her."

 "Hemi, let's try stepping around the metaphor and getting to the point."
 Said Captain Percy.